 The National Association of Professional Employer Organizations (NAPEO) has done extensive research on the benefits of PEOs for small businesses.
 According to their data, small businesses using PEOs grow 7-9% faster and are 50% less likely to fail compared with small businesses overall.
 In addition, these companies using PEOs see an employee turnover rate that’s 10-14% lower than the national average.

 Clearly, there are competitive advantages to using a PEO.
 But once you’ve decided to go with a PEO, you still have decisions to make.
 There are plenty of options on the market.
-How do you choose a PEO that is right for you?
+How do you choose a PEO company that is right for you?

 Below, find some key questions to ask to help determine which solution will be a good fit for your business.